jakewalsh90/Terraform-Azure/README.md

 - terraform.tfvars
 - provider.tf

+Note: some larger projects split out the Terraform elements into separate files for sanity reasons.

 These should be placed into a directory, and then Terraform initialised and applied.

 ## Projects in this Repository